stefanix/XCSoarAlps/README.md

 HOW TO USE THIS
 ---------------
-- Install XCSoar on your Android device (v7, xcsoar-testing as of April 2016).
+- Install XCSoar on your Android device (v7, xcsoar-testing as of March 2018).
-- [Download](https://github.com/stefanix/XCSoarAlps/archive/master.zip) and copy the entire XCSoarData folder to the internal storage of your Android device (typically /storage/emulated/0/).
+- [Download](https://github.com/stefanix/XCSoarAlps/archive/master.zip) and copy the contained XCSoarData folder to the internal storage of your Android device (typically /storage/emulated/0/).
+Replace any already existing XCSoarData folders.
+Make sure XCSoar is not running during this copy process.
 - Then start up XCSoar and configure pilot name, home airport, and your plane.